 This easy grilled salmon with bbq sauce recipe is a snap to fix and is really delicious.
 It's a little different twist on how to prepare salmon.
 Most people don't think of trying barbeque sauce with their salmon, but I think you are going to really like it!

-Step 1: Mix all the ingredients listed above in a medium-sized bowl.
+Mix all the ingredients for the special bbq sauce in a medium-sized bowl.

-Step 4: Place a sheet of aluminum foil over the grill grate then add the filets to the grill.
+Place a sheet of aluminum foil over the grill grate then add the filets to the grill.
+Close the grill cover.

-Step 5: Cook on your grill at medium heat for approximately 12 – 15 minutes.
+Cook salmon on your grill at medium heat for approximately 12 to 15 minutes.
 For food safety purposes, make sure you grill the salmon to an internal temperature of 145 F.

 Alternative Cooking Method